Syriac Heritage Museum

 The Syriac Heritage Museum is a museum in Erbil, in the Kurdistan Region of Iraq.

-The museum is one of the most significant museums in the city of Erbil.
-It is located within the Christian neighbourhood of Ankawa overlooking the ancient Qasra hill.
+The museum is located within the Christian neighbourhood of Ankawa overlooking the ancient Qasra hill.

 The museum received permission from the Kurdistan Regional Government to begin construction in 2009 and it opened in 2015.
 The museum maintains and displays the cultural heritage of the Syriac people through a number of exhibits, as well as a cultural hall that contains pictures and profiles of prominent historical figures.
 The museum also displays a model of the Ankawa neighbourhood as it was from the 1920s to 1950s.

-The collection of the museum has been digitized and can be viewed on the museum website.
-The manuscript collection of East Syriac manuscripts has been digitised in partnership with the Centre Numérique des Manuscrits Orientaux (CNMO).
+The museum's manuscript collection was digitized in partnership with the Centre Numérique des Manuscrits Orientaux (CNMO).
+The Hill Museum & Manuscript Library has catalogued 37 manuscripts from the collection, written in Syriac, Neo-Aramaic, Arabic, Arabic Garshuni, and Turkish Garshuni.
+The manuscripts include biblical and liturgical texts, prayers, religious poetry, and apocryphal literature.

+Digitization and preservation

+Beginning in 2021, the museum participated in a USAID-supported program to document and preserve the cultural heritage of Iraq's minority communities.
+The project supported the digitization of the museum's collection of more than 3,000 artifacts, including manuscripts, photographs, and archival materials.

+In 2023, the museum and the Antiquities Coalition launched a digital database of the collection as part of the preservation project.
+The resulting website was made available in Syriac, Kurdish, Arabic, and English.
+The museum has also undergone a collections-preservation assessment conducted by the Smithsonian Institution's Museum Conservation Institute in partnership with the Iraqi Institute for the Conservation of Antiquities and Heritage, resulting in recommendations for improving the museum's collections care and management.